 Governmental funds reported deferred revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.
-At the end of the current fiscal year, the deferred revenue reported in the governmental funds was \$13,236 representing property taxes in the general fund.
+At the end of the current fiscal year, there was no deferred revenue reported in the governmental funds.